rivet-lang/rive/README.md

 [Changelog](CHANGELOG.md)
 -->

-A general-purpose language designed for the safe, fast and stable creation of software.
+A general purpose programming language, focused on simplicity, safety and stability.

 </div>